 As a result of the complicated nature of HIPAA, and to better comprehend what HIPAA compliance for self-insured group health plans involves, it is practical to define what a self-insured group health plan actually is.
 A self-insured group health plan is one in which an employer takes on the financial risk for providing healthcare benefits to its staff as opposed to buying a “fully-insured” plan from an insurance provider.

-Typically, a self-insured employer will establish a special trust fund to earmark money (corporate and employee contributions) to pay incurred claims and either administer the plan themselves or – more typicallly for larger employers – retain the services of an outside third-party administrator.
-A self-insured group health care plan can also incorporate medical expense reimbursement flexible spending account plans (medical FSAs) and health reimbursement account plans (HRAs).
+Typically, a self-insured employer will establish a special trust fund to earmark money (corporate and employee contributions) to pay incurred claims and either administer the plan themselves or – more typically for larger employers – retain the services of an outside third-party administrator.
+A self-insured group health care plan can also incorporate medical expense reimbursement, flexible spending account plans (medical FSAs), and health reimbursement account plans (HRAs).

 Self-Insured Companies and Exemptions from HIPAA Compliance

 Exemptions from HIPAA compliance for self-insured companies are unusual.
-Only if a group health plan is self-insured, self-administered and the employer has less than fifty employees is the firm exempt from HIPAA compliance – provided medical FSAs and HRAs are also managed by the employer and not an outside third-party administrator.
-Providing an employee assistance plan or wellness plan can also lead to HIPAA compliance for self-insured companies.
+Only if a group health plan is self-insured, self-administered, and the employer has less than fifty employees is the firm exempt from HIPAA compliance – provided medical FSAs and HRAs are also managed by the employer and not an outside third-party administrator.
+Providing an employee assistance plan or wellness plan can also require HIPAA compliance for self-insured companies.

 Unsurprisingly, there is a gray area of HIPAA compliance for self-insured companies known as “partial compliance”.
 Partial compliance is relevant when neither the sponsor of a group health plan nor its insurance agent has any access to or sends Protected Health Information (PHI) electronically.
-These “hands off” group health plans only happen in specific circumstance, and generally most self-insured group health plans will be covered by HIPAA compliance.
+These “hands off” group health plans only happen in specific circumstance, and generally most self-insured group health plans will be required to comply with HIPAA.

 What Makes Up HIPAA Compliance for Self-Insured Group Health Plans?

 As mentioned previously, HIPAA compliance for self-insured group health plans is one of the most confusing areas of HIPAA legislation.
-This is not only because it can be difficult to deduce whether a company is subject to the legislation, but also because compliance requirements will differ from company to company depending on factors such as its size, the nature of its business and its inner organization.
+This is not only because it can be difficult to deduce whether a company is subject to the legislation, but also because compliance requirements will differ from company to company depending on factors such as its size, the nature of its business and its structure.
+Generally speaking, the requirements for HIPAA compliance are:

 Firms with self-insured group health plans should start by hiring a HIPAA Privacy Officer and a HIPAA Security Officer.
-These positions can be carried out by the same person and/or an existing member of staff, and their first role is to identify where, why, and to what extent PHI is created, received, maintained or transmitted by the group health plan.
+These positions can be carried out by the same person and could be an existing member of staff.
+The first role is to identify where, why, and to what extent PHI is created, received, maintained, stored, or transmitted by the group health plan.
 This will likely involve the work of many different departments such as IT, legal, payroll and HR.

 Develop HIPAA-Compliant Privacy Policies